 Types of data processed

-- Inventory data (e.g., person master data, names or addresses).
+- Inventory data (e.g., personal master data, names or addresses).

 - Content data (e.g., text entries, photographs, videos).

-- Usage data (e.g., websites visited, interest in content, access times).
+- Usage data (e.g., web pages visited, interest in content, access times).

 - Meta/communication data (e.g., device information, IP addresses).

-Visitors, users and interested parties of the online offer and of our company (in the following we refer to the persons concerned in summary also as "users").
+Visitors, users and interested parties of the online offer and our company (hereinafter we also refer to the data subjects collectively as "users").

 - Provision of the online offer, its functions and contents.

 - Responding to contact requests and communicating with users.

 The data protection declaration is based on the terms used by the European Directive and Ordinance Maker when enacting the General Data Protection Regulation (DS-GVO).
 Our data protection declaration should be easy to read and understand for the public as well as for our customers and business partners.
 To ensure this, we would like to explain the terms used in advance.

 Personal data means any information relating to an identified or identifiable natural person (hereinafter "data subject").
 An identifiable natural person is one who can be identified, directly or indirectly, in particular by reference to an identifier such as a name, an identification number, location data, an online identifier or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity of that natural person.

 Data subject means any identified or identifiable natural person whose personal data are processed by the controller.

 Processing is any operation or set of operations which is performed upon personal data, whether or not by automatic means, such as collection, recording, organisation, filing, storage, adaptation or alteration, retrieval, consultation, use, disclosure by transmission, dissemination or otherwise making available, alignment or combination, restriction, erasure or destruction.